Disney on Parade (stage show): Format

 Each edition of Disney on Parade typically began with Mickey Mouse and a cavalcade of Disney characters dancing on the stage and personally greeting members of the audience.
 The show would then present lavish musical segments, depicting characters and scenes from Disney films, alongside smaller comedy routines with characters like Donald Duck, Goofy and Herbie the Love Bug.
 Finally, the characters appeared together for a grand finale and bid the audience farewell.
 Each show was divided into two acts with one 15-minute intermission.

 The arena stages typically sported a giant curtain, from which characters and sets would emerge, and a circular motion picture screen that would present clips from Disney features and shorts at the beginning of major acts.

 Reception

 Disney on Parade was well received by audiences and critics.
-The first edition's run at Madison Square Garden made a record $400,000 in advanced ticket sales, and a run in Salt Lake City, Utah booked 77,255 people in nine days, some 38% of the population.
+The first edition's run at Madison Square Garden made a record $400,000 in advanced ticket sales.
+In other cities, many arenas set records on fastest-growing attendees.
+The first edition's run at the Los Angeles Memorial Sports Arena booked 200,000 people in its first 18 days of its run.
+In Cincinnati, Ohio, the first edition's run at the Cincinnati Gardens booked 81,702 people in its first five days of its run, and a 1971 run at the Salt Palace in Salt Lake City, Utah booked 77,255 people in nine days, in which around 38% of the city's then-population of 175,885.
 It later toured Europe, Australia, Asia and Latin America, making $64 million worldwide.